anders-s-olsen/CopBET/README.md

 In the statistics folder, an R-function `permlme.R` is included which contains the permutation testing function used in the statistics section of our paper.

-## MATLAB versions
+## MATLAB versions and dependencies

 The toolbox has only been tested on MATLAB R2018b.
+The toolbox include the external dependencies Brain Connectivity toolbox (2019_03_03), the complexity toolbox (LOFT) and the DCC toolbox (the original one from 2014)

 ## Contributing